Approx. Time Difference

 Notify your bank that you will be studying abroad.
 Due to fraud, some banks have put blocks on cards because they were unaware that the student was studying abroad and suspected that the ATM or credit card had been stolen.

 Many businesses in Europe now accept only credit cards that have a chip embedded in them.
-Ask your credit card company if they will issue a card with a chip.
+Ask your credit card company if you can get a card with a chip.

 Notify your credit card company that you will be studying abroad so that your card does not get blocked for suspicious use.

-Travelers Checks are discouraged; American Express has closed all locations in Florence and banks will not accept them.
+Travelers Checks are discouraged since American Express has closed all locations in Florence and banks will not accept them.

 Recently there has been a high occurance of ATM cards being cloned in Florence.
 This will be covered during your onsite orientation, and you will be given the names of banks and ATMs to avoid.

 The Study Center has a computer lab with a wireless Internet connection, providing access to e-mail.
 You can telnet your UC account while abroad.
 In addition, there are many places throughout Florence where Internet access is available for a reasonable cost (about €2,50 per hour).
 Most places offer student discounts.
 One popular local Internet café is “The Internet Train,” which has multiple locations throughout the city center.
 Details will be provided after arrival.
 Internet access is not guaranteed in any housing assignment.